Modulo Calculator

 Modular arithmetic, also known as clock arithmetic, operates within a fixed range of integers, called the modulus.
 It is denoted as “a mod m,” where ‘a’ is the integer being operated upon, and ‘m’ is the modulus.
 The result of this operation is the remainder when ‘a’ is divided by ‘m.’
 In other words, it represents the position of ‘a’ on a hypothetical clock face with ‘m’ divisions.

-Also Read: USD Currency Conversion Calculator
+Also Read: Common Factors Calculator

 Formulae in Modular Arithmetic